 As Ferreira and Castro (2012) demonstrate, Brazil incorporates in its legal system the guidelines of the World Health Organization for the New International Health Regulation through Legislative Decree 395 of July 9, 2009.
 The New Health Regulation would conform to the requirements of a globalized world where the spread of disease occurs faster.
-The Brazilian government made use of these guidelines (PHEIC) in its policies to combat the H1N1 Influenza Pandemic in 2009.
-Even before the outbreak of this pandemic, the government had already drawn up a preparedness plan-public actions implemented through federative cooperation that governs the SUS.
+The Brazilian government used these guidelines (PHEIC) to combat the H1N1 Influenza Pandemic in 2009.
+Before the pandemic, the government had already drawn up a preparedness plan-public actions implemented through federative cooperation that governs the SUS.
 In a publication by the then Minister of health José Gomes Temporão (2009), the articulation between the State and municipal health secretariats and the WHO guidelines are highlighted, functioning as a reference for establishing public policies to fight the pandemic of the new H1N1 influenza virus.
 Bellei and Melchior (2011) support the description of vaccination in the case of H1N1 in Brazil, following the WHO recommendations.